Mathcamp 2022 will be a residential program! Learn more.

 If you are admitted to Mathcamp, we will make sure that you are able to attend, regardless of financial circumstances.
 We are deeply committed to this policy.

-Mathcamp 2019 will be FREE for all US and Canadian families with household income under $65,000.
-We will also offer travel grants for families who cannot afford transportation to and from Portland.
+Mathcamp 2022 will be FREE for all US and Canadian families with household income under $65,000.
+We will also offer travel grants for families who cannot afford transportation to and from Waterville.

 For families with household income of $65,000 and above, the amount of each scholarship is decided on an individual basis: we take into account household income, the number of adults and children supported by this income, college costs, cost of travel to and from camp, and special circumstances.

 In the past, scholarship amounts have ranged from $500 to the entire camp fee.
-Here is an approximation of expected family contribution to tuition for recent students:
+Here is an approximation of expected family contribution to tuition based on recent past summers:

 |If your household income is...||Minimum family contribution is...||And the maximum is...|